 This project asks what it means for a sculpture to exist beyond its permanence as an object.
 In this context, the sculpture is understood not as an endpoint but as a stage within a biological cycle of transformation — a form that will decay, dissolve, and return to the soil.
-The work imagines whether art practices can be regenerative: participating in care, in healing, and in resistance to extraction by rethinking material sourcing and recognising the agency of materia as it changes and decays – nourishes or disrupts the ecosystems.
+The work imagines whether art practices can be regenerative: participating in care, in healing, and in resistance to extraction by rethinking material sourcing and recognising the agency of materia as it changes and decays – nourishes or disrupts the environments and ecosystems.

 These sculptures and material samples are formed from locally sourced food waste, paper waste, biochar and plant-based pigments and all binders are non-toxic, bio-based, and biodegradable.
 The material has drawn its inspiration from clay and its methods.
 The sculpture and the samples are firm and durable, yet sensitive to water.